marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_v.md

 }
 ```

 There - now we're only listening on a port, coming from the config object, when this is started without a parent.
 That is the case when we are running in production.
-We could also have checke the `ENV` flag of course, but now this is how I do it.
+We could also have checked the `ENV` flag of course, but now this is how I do it.

 It turned out that I had done a few different ways of doing this, for example passing in an ENV variable called `standalone` for the AddressAPI, forgetting to listen at all for the Order and just listening on port 3000 every time for the Users.
 A mess!